JaydenMajor/Stick-With-Me-Menu/README.md

 Tags: Stick With Me Menu

 ## Description
+ This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.

 ## Installation
 ### Install From WordPress Repository
 1. Find and Install & activate Stick With Me Menu